 To get the behind-the-scenes scoop on each dessert, I covertly followed the judges around while they tested the bakers’ creations.
 Each pitched their wares, detailing what went into their recipes, and allowing the judges to rate the piece’s Victorian Radicals connection.
 Baker Victoria Finlon, for example, noted that the Victorians often used arsenic in their food.
 As almonds contain trace amounts of cyanide, her almond pie base was an homage to that idea.

 For taste, the judges’ second element, I had to rely on my sister.
 She frequented many of the desserts and snagged samples (according to my mom, this was actually in violation of several food-safety regulations), giving most a thumbs-up.
-One exception was Kelly Senseman’s tacos; my sister wasn’t a fan of the sweet guacamole or caramel sauce.
-While an inventive spin on the notion of traditional dessert, her tacos, maybe because of her lack of training, didn’t have the flavor palette necessary to wow the judges.
+One exception were the dessert tacos; my sister wasn’t a fan of the sweet guacamole or caramel sauce.
+While an inventive spin on the notion of traditional dessert, the tacos, maybe because of the baker's lack of training, didn’t have the flavor palette necessary to wow the judges.
 Which begets the question: if anyone could sign up for this competition, was it supposed to have more of a homey, I-bake-as-a-hobby Great British Bake-Off vibe?
 Did the professional bakers end up overpowering the amateurs?

 This is best exemplified in how Westin Pastry Chef Edward Villacorta, winner of the “People’s Choice Award,” created a chocolate cake topped with a passion fruit mousse.
 The cake was complete with a sculpted banana-yellow peacock, its tail hanging over the cake’s edge.
 This dessert was a simplified version of William DeMorgan’s ornately decorated Peacock Vase, highlighting its most important elements without cluttering the cake with unneeded decoration.